Muhammad XII of Granada: Surrender of Granada

 In 1491, Muhammad XII was summoned by Isabella I of Castile and Ferdinand II of Aragon to surrender the city of Granada, which was besieged by the Castilians.
 Eventually, on 2 January 1492, Granada was surrendered.
 The royal procession moved from Santa Fe to a place a little more than a mile from Granada, where Ferdinand took up his position by the banks of the Genil.
-A private letter written by an eyewitness to the Bishop of León only six days after the event recorded the scene:
+A later account of the capitulation is recorded by Gabriel Rodríguez de Ardila, saying:

-The Moorish sultan, with about eighty or a hundred on horseback and very well dressed, went forth to kiss the hand of their Highnesses.
-According to the final capitulation the key to Granada will pass into Spanish hands without Muhammad XII having to kiss the hands of Los Reyes, as the Spanish royal couple Isabella and Fernando became known.
-The indomitable mother of Muhammad XII insisted on sparing her son this final humiliation of kissing the hand of Isabella.
+The Moorish King arrived where King Ferdinand was, and approaching him, he removed his turban and dismounted his horse as was agreed.
+He told King Ferdinand not to dismount.
+He approached him and kissed his arm, giving him two keys to the main gates of the Alhambra, and said to him in his own language: "God loves you very much; these, my lord, are the keys to this Paradise."
+Moving aside a little, he asked to whom the King and Queen had given the charge of the Alcazaba of the Alhambra, and telling him that it was the Count of Tendilla, he asked him to be summoned.
+Taking a gold ring from his finger with a turquoise stone on which were written these letters: Lei Lehe Ille Ali Lchu, Alan Tabilu Aben Abi Abdilchi; which translated into our Castilian read: There is no other God but the true God: and this is the seal of Aben Abi Abdilchi; he gave it to him, and said: With this ring Granada has been governed since it was ruled by the Moors, take it so that you may govern it with it: and may God make you happier than me...

 Christopher Columbus seems to have been present; he refers to the surrender:

 After your Highnesses ended the war of the Moors who reigned in Europe, and finished the war of the great city of Granada, where this present year 1492 on the 2nd January I saw the royal banners of Your Highnesses planted by force of arms on the towers of the Alhambra.